Chapter 8 - Notetaking Services and Options

 Real-Time Transcribing Services as a Notetaking Accommodation

-For on-campus lecture classes, DAS will provide real-time transcribing services for students who, due to the disability, cannot use the other notetaking options offered by DAS.
-With real-time transcribing, a transcriber (either in class or remotely) will type the lecture material in a “meaning-for-meaning” (not word-for-word) format.
+For on-campus lecture classes, DAS will provide real-time transcribing services for students who, due to their disability, cannot use the other notetaking options offered by DAS.
 Class discussions, environmental noise, social interaction among other students, and non-lecture related comments (jokes, etc.) will also be transcribed.
-Real-time transcribers will upload notes to the DAS system, and students receiving notes will get an email notification that the notes have just been uploaded.
-Students are expected to attend all classes.
-Students who receive real-time transcribing as an accommodation will receive edited transcripts within 24 hours.
-See Chapter 12 for additional information.